matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

     }
 ```

-- IOException and SQLException are checked exceptions whose least commun supertype is Exception
+- IOException and SQLException are checked exceptions whose least common supertype is Exception.
-- This means that the report metchod must match report(Exception)
+- This means that the report method must match report(Exception).
 - The compiler knows that the throw can throw only an IOException or SQLException.
-- Thus method can be declared as thrown IOException, SQLException rather than throws Exception
+- Thus method can be declared as thrown IOException, SQLException rather than throws Exception.

 ### The try-witch-resources statement

 - What is resource: Java 7 introduced the java.lang.AutoCloseable interface to allow classes to be managed using
 try-with-resources statement.
-- Instances of classes that implement AutoCloseable are referred to as resources
+- Instances of classes that implement AutoCloseable are referred to as resources.
-- These typically need to be disposed of in a timely fashion rather than relying on the GC to dispose them
+- These typically need to be disposed of in a timely fashion rather than relying on the GC to dispose them.
-- The AutoCloseable interface defines a single method
+- The AutoCloseable interface defines a single method.

 ```java
 public void close() throws Exception
 ```

-- close() method should dispose of the resource in an appropriate fashion
+- `close()` method should dispose of the resource in an appropriate fashion.
-- Classes that implement AutoCloseable are strongly encouraged to declare the close() method to throw a more
+- Classes that implement AutoCloseable are strongly encouraged to declare the `close()` method to throw a more
-specific exception than Exception, or no exception at all
+specific exception than Exception, or no exception at all.

 - Java Classes that implements AutoCloseable:
     - InputStream, OutputStream and their subclasses